jamesleemeredith/Box-Office-Analysis/README.md

 * Runtime vs Budget
 * Approval Rating vs Gross

+We added the Domestic Gross and Foreign Gross metrics in The Numbers dataset to make a Worldwide Gross column to be used with the Box Offic Mojo dataset.
 By using IMDB as the main database, we merged together the financial data points from the Box Office Mojo and The Numbers datasets to the IMDB dataset by movie title to get a list of movies to analyze.
 This list is what was used to get the top average grossing directors, a list of movies with a net profit/net loss, and runtime vs worldwide gross.
+We combined the two Rotten Tomatoes datasets to compare movie ratings with approval ratings.

 <br>
 The roadblocks we encountered were mostly in the cleaning process and dealt with an incomplete database.